Orientation of alcoves in affine Weyl groups: Orientation of alcoves

 By (\ref{Shi ineq A}) we have $v_{ij} = v_{ik} + v_{kj} + \delta_{ikj}(v)$ where $\delta_{ikj} \in \{0,1\}$.
 Another way to see the relation \say{being in the same component of the Shi variety} is via the coefficients $\delta_{ikj}$.
 Indeed, two Shi vectors $v, v'$ are in the same component if and only if $\delta_{ikj}(v) = \delta_{ikj}(v')$ for all $1 \leq i <k < j \leq n+1$.

-Since these two Shi vectors are in the same component, we can now ask whether they have the same orientation or not.
-By Corollary \ref{coro orientation} we conclude that the corresponding alcoves don't have the same orientation since in $\mathbb{Z}/6\mathbb{Z}$ one has
+Since these two Shi vectors are in the same component (because the same red pattern appears), we can now ask whether they have the same orientation or not.
+By Corollary \ref{coro orientation} we see that the corresponding alcoves do not have the same orientation, since in $\mathbb{Z}/6\mathbb{Z}$ one has

 and

 \end{example}